Support Issue 10 Lake County ADAMHS Board Levy

 In my work at the ADAMHS Board, I strongly supported the empowerment of people with mental illness.
 I wrote a grant for a Leadership Development Program for persons with severe mental illness.
 That helped consumers found their own agency as well as take increasing prominent roles in various agencies.

 At my retirement in 2003 the Board established a Consumer Achievement Award for the Annual Board Dinner.
-My delight in the years since has been to attend the annual board meeting and hear the many accomplishments of people recovering from mental illness and addiction.
+In the years since I have enjoyed attending the annual board meeting to hear the many accomplishments of people recovering from mental illness and addiction.

-Besides empowering consumers, my joy while working for the Board was connecting what was going on in Lake County with national trends, data and statistics.
+Besides empowering consumers, I enjoyed connecting what was going on in Lake County with national trends, data and statistics.
 Almost every year I made presentations at national professional conferences of what we were doing in Lake County as well as attending sessions that featured the work being done elsewhere.

 THE BOTTOM LINE

-I hope these posts and their infographics will empower consumers, family members and friends of those in recovery to initiate conversations around mental illness and addiction, and in that process recognize the achievements of those in recovery from mental illness and addiction.
+I hope these posts and their infographics will empower consumers, family members and friends of those in recovery to initiate conversations around mental illness and addiction, and in that process recognize the achievements of those in recovery.